ClickCease Dandelion Control & Removal for Healthy Landscaping | Arborist Now - Arborist Now

 If you are not up for pulling them out one by one, and you don’t want to eat them, herbicides may be the best option.

-For some less toxic, slightly more natural options, vinegar is a great choice.
-Roundup also works very well.
+For a less toxic, slightly more natural option, vinegar is a great choice.
+Roundup also works very well as a chemical herbicide.

 Our Final Thoughts on Handling Dandelions